 To improve cold tolerance, we should address the nutrients involved in thermoregulation specifically, plus the ones that often are scarce in colder environments:

 - Avoid Environmental Stressors

 Iodine-deficient people often report cold intolerance.
 This is not surprising because iodine intake is key to restoring under-active thyroid function, a major issue in ineffective thermoregulation and low cold tolerance.
 Unfortunately, the iodine shortage in food and the environment is widespread.
 Not to a degree of developing a goiter, but not enough for optimal function.
 This issue has intensified due to the increased use of natural non-iodized salts, like pink Himalayan salt or sea salt.
 There are better ways to go than iodized table salt, though: high-quality seaweed is a natural iodine source, where the halogen is organically bound.
-Make sure the iodine content on your kelp or other seaweeds is labeled on the product.
+Make sure the iodine content on your kelp, sea moss, or other seaweeds is labeled on the product.

 Selenium is needed for the regulation of thyroid hormone activity.
 Selenium is a part of the enzymes – deiodinases – that regulate the activation of thyroid hormones.
-Thus selenium and iodine work together.
-If you live in selenium-poor areas, you can supplement selenium naturally by consuming 1-2 Brazil nuts, which typically contain enough selenium to meet your daily requirement.
+Thus, selenium and iodine work together.
+If you live in selenium-poor areas, you can supplement selenium naturally by consuming 1-2 Brazil nuts, which typically contain enough selenium to meet your daily requirements.
 Make sure the selenium content is labeled on the package.